Biryani: MLA Potlam biryani

-Rawther biryani
+Rowther biryani

 This type of biryani is popular in the Palakkad and Coimbatore regions.
-This was most commonly prepared by Rawther families in Kerala and Tamil Nadu.
+This was most commonly prepared by Rowther families in Kerala and Tamil Nadu.
 This type of biryani is cooked in a different style.
 Goat meat is most commonly used and it is entirely different from Malabar biryani.

 Sindhi biryani

-The exotic and aromatic Sindhi biryani is known in Pakistan for its spicy taste, fragrant rice, and delicate meat.
-Sindhi biryani is a beloved staple in food menus of Pakistani and Sindhi cuisine.
-Sindhi biryani is prepared with meat and a mixture of basmati rice, vegetables, and various spices.
+The exotic and aromatic Sindhi biryani, originating in the former Mughal subah based in Thatta, is known in Pakistan for its spicy taste, fragrant rice, and delicate meat.
+Sindhi biryani is a staple in food menus of Pakistani and Sindhi cuisine.
+This biryani is prepared with meat and a mixture of basmati rice, vegetables, and various spices.

+Sofiyani biryani

+Also known as safeeda biryani, this variant of biryani is another with Hyderabadi origins.
+It was said to have been created for a Nizam who was very fond of biryani but was unable to digest spices.
+Today, the recipe mainly involves khoya and almond paste as a base along with meat and many other ingredients, with no trace of red chillies or chilli powder, which leads to the so-called "white" look of this dish.
+Green chillies may be used as an alternative.

 Sri Lankan biryani

-Biryani was brought into Sri Lanka by the South Indian Muslims who were trading in the Northern part of Sri Lanka and in Colombo in the early 1900s.
-In Sri Lanka, it is Buryani, a colloquial word which generated from Buhari Biryani.
-In many cases, Sri Lankan biryani is much spicier than most Indian varieties.
-Side dishes may include acchar, Malay pickle, cashew curry and mint sambol.
+Biryani was introduced in the 1900s to Sri Lanka by the Indian Muslims who engaged in trade within the country.
+In many cases, Sri Lankan biryani is spicier than most Indian varieties.
+Side dishes may include Malay pickle, cashew curry and mint sambol.

 Thalassery biryani

 Thalassery biryani is the variation of biryani found in the Indian state of Kerala.
-It is one of the many dishes of the Malabar Muslim community, and very popular.
+It is one of the many dishes of the Kerala Muslim community.

-The ingredients are chicken, spices and the specialty is the choice of rice called khyma.
+The primary ingredients are chicken with spices, with the unique ingredient being the choice of rice, called khyma.
 Khyma rice is generally mixed with ghee.
-Although a large number of spices such as mace, cashew nuts, sultana raisins, fennel-cumin seeds, tomato, onion, ginger, garlic, shallot, cloves and cinnamon are used, there is only a small amount of chili (or chili powder) used in its preparation.
+Although a large number of spices such as mace, cashew nuts, sultana raisins, fennel and cumin seeds, tomatoes, onions, ginger, garlic, shallots, cloves and cinnamon are used, there is only a small amount of chilli (or chili powder) used in its preparation.

-A pakki biryani, the Thalassery biryani uses a small-grained thin (not round) fragrant variety of rice known as khyma or jeerakasala.
-The dum method of preparation (sealing the lid with dough [maida] or cloth and placing red-hot charcoal above the lid) is applied here to avoid scorched rice.
+As a pakki type of biryani, the Thalassery biryani uses a small-grained thin (not round) fragrant variety of rice known as khyma or jeerakasala.
+The dum method of preparation is applied to avoid scorched rice.

+In Kerala, another variety called beef biryani is well known.